abhijeetmanohar/DailyPractice/README.md

 - Oct 5 : BST Insertion & Print.
 - Oct 6 : LinkedList Intersection
 - Oct 19 : LinkedList Insert Node at start of list.
+- Oct 20 : Remove all elements from a linked list of integers that have value **val**.